newrelic/helm-charts/charts/newrelic-pixie/README.md

 This chart will deploy the New Relic Pixie Integration.

-IMPORTANT: this chart has to be deployed in the same namespace as Pixie.
-This is required because it needs to access the cluster id inside the Pixie secrets.
+IMPORTANT: make sure you deploy this chart in the same namespace as Pixie.
+It needs to access the cluster id inside the Pixie secrets.
 By default, Pixie is installed in the `pl` namespace.

 ## Configuration